Azizkhaled/NLP-Concepts-and-Transformers/README.md

   - Running Queries

-### 4. Fine-Tuning BERT for Masked Language Modeling
+### 4. Fine-Tuning BERT for Masked Language Modeling (MLM) and Next Sentence Prediction (NSP)

-This project delves into the fine-tuning of a BERT language model for the task of Masked Language Modeling (MLM).
+This project delves into the fine-tuning of a BERT language model for the tasks of MLM and NSP.
 Through a step-by-step approach, it explores two distinct training methods: manual PyTorch training and utilizing HuggingFace's Trainer class.
-[MLM_trainin.ipynb](https://github.com/Azizkhaled/NLP_with_Aziz/blob/main/Projects/TrainingPretrainedBert/MLM_Training.ipynb)
+[MLM_NSP_Training.ipynb](https://github.com/Azizkhaled/NLP_with_Aziz/blob/main/Projects/TrainingPretrainedBert/MLM_NSP_Training.ipynb)

 The project contains:

         - Data loading, cleaning, and tokenization,
         - Label tensor creation and random token masking.
+        - Label tensor creation for NSP
         - Creating a PyTorch dataset
         - Training using manual PyTorch training
         - Training using HuggingFace's Trainer class